“For someone to take from me without my say-so is like putting me back in slavery.”

 From start to finish, the scheme violates basic human liberties.
 Annie Lee Hudson knows it; her fellow teachers know it; and so does the U.S. Court of Appeals for the Seventh Circuit.

-The case is bound for the U.S. Supreme Court only because greedy union officials refuse to relent.
+The case went before the U.S. Supreme Court only because greedy union officials refused to relent.

 “I believe in unions – I do not believe in arrogance and corruption and people doing me any kind of way they want because they’re the only game in town,” Mrs. Hudson offers.
 “Unions have become very, very arrogant.”

-When this case goes before the highest court in the land, Annie Lee Hudson and her colleagues will be represented, as they have been since 1983, by attorneys for the National Right to Work Legal Defense
+When this case went before the highest court in the land, Annie Lee Hudson and her colleagues were represented, as they have been since 1983, by attorneys for the National Right to Work Legal Defense Foundation.

 If you would like to help people like Annie Lee Hudson, we’d like to hear from you.